-This program introduces you to the basic concepts and tools of strategic business management.
-We cover the overall framework within which managers make decisions.
-Next, you explore the notion of strategy and how it relates to competitive advantage.
+Designed for managers, business owners and individual contributors with limited experience in strategy, this program explores the basic concepts and tools of strategic business management.
+The overall framework within which managers make decisions, the notion of strategy, and how it relates to competitive advantage will be covered.

-You discover different strategic tools to evaluate environmental threats and opportunities, including the industry competitive forces analysis.
-You learn how to identify company strengths and weaknesses and how to develop competencies.
-Finally, you study the strategic positioning of a company in its industry and the necessary factors responsible for strategy execution.
+In this two-day program, participants will discover strategic tools to evaluate environmental threats and opportunities, including the industry competitive forces analysis.
+In addition, participants will learn how to identify company strengths and weaknesses, as well as how to develop competencies.
+Participants will analyze the strategic positioning of a company in its industry, and learn the necessary factors for efficient strategy execution.